elenka9/rsschool-cv/cv.md

 Discord: Elenka(@elenka9) <br>

 ## About me
 I am a frontend developer with a Master’s degree in Computer Science.
-Besides, I have extensive experience working for over 10 years as a lawyer within the banking sector.<br>
+Besides, I have extensive experience working for over 10 years as a lawyer within the banking sector.
-My legal experience has taught me to work with large amounts of information, pay attention to details, strictly follow requirements, and meet deadlines.<br> Thanks to my interaction with clients and colleagues, I have developed excellent communication skills.
-I continually seek out new technologies to enhance my skills. <br>I am prepared to learn new technologies quickly and effectively contribute to a professional team.
+My legal experience has taught me to work with large amounts of information, pay attention to details, strictly follow requirements, and meet deadlines.
+Thanks to my interaction with clients and colleagues, I have developed excellent communication skills.
+I continually seek out new technologies to enhance my skills.
+I am prepared to learn new technologies quickly and effectively contribute to a professional team.

 ## Skills
 * HTML5